Which Caribbean island is right for you?

 Those who love exploring have a wide choice of eco-adventures with waterfalls and rainforests as well as over 40 dive sites along its coastline.
 One of the best ways to see this coastline is to take a boat ride around the islands off Trinidad.

-Itching to try one - or maybe all - of these islands for yourself?
-Check out the latest offers on holidays to the Caribbean with TUI and book your exotic escape today.
+Found your dream Caribbean island?
+Check out the latest offers on breaks to the Caribbean with Virgin Holidays and book your exotic escape today.

 More about the Caribbean

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers

 *affiliate links: find out how we are funded and why this helps us remain free to use.